wirrunna/CamillaDSP-Building-a-Config-1-Measure-Drivers-with-REW/README.md

 ### Import filters into CamillaDSP
 With CamillaDSP GUI being accessed by a browser it will use the PC's file system to import filters.
+So, using the browser on the same PC as where REW is running makes it simple to import the filters.

 In the CamillaDSP GUI I select the Config file that I want to import the filters to.
 I have a Config based on Michaels template for a Motu Ultralight Mk 5 (UL5) that I will use.
 The config contains a gain filter and a mixer.
 ![alt text](<UL5 Analog Blank pipeline.jpg>)

-Select the File tab, and click the Import Config box - the screengrab shows the popup dialog with the mouse in the Import Config box, the Configs section shows the operating config with a green box around the star and the green tick indicates the config in the GUI.
+In CamillaDSP GUI select the File tab, and click the Import Config box - the screengrab shows the popup dialog with the mouse in the Import Config box, the Configs section shows the operating config with a green box around the star and the green tick indicates the config in the GUI.
 This screengrab shows the popup info with the mouse pointer in the CamillaDSP Config box.
 ![alt text](<UL5 Analog Blank select file import config.jpg>)